 5 Possible Choices for Hillary’s Running Mate

-Another thing we know is that it won’t be Joe Biden.
+Another thing we know for certain is that it won’t be Joe Biden.
 While it’s possible he’d accept a position in Hillary’s cabinet (Secretary of State or Defense) he’s already done his time.
-Although the job has been depicted, historically, as thankless and puerile, Biden seemed to thrive in the position.
+Although the job has been depicted, historically, as thankless and puerile, Biden seemed to rejoice in the position.
 No shrinking violet, it gave him the public platform he coveted.
 Still, it’s a case of “Been there, done that.”

 Here are five choices in descending order of probability.

-If Warren is looking for a podium from which to preach her long-needed, anti-Wall Street reform philosophy, here’s a question: Which will get her more attention–the U.S. Senate, where she’s one of 100, or the Vice-Presidency of the United States?
-Hillary personally likes Liz and would love to turn her loose, allowing her to say all the things that she, as president, probably can’t say.
+If Warren is looking for a podium from which to preach her anti-Wall Street reform philosophy, here’s a question: Which will get her more attention–the U.S. Senate, where she’s one of 100, or the Vice-Presidency of the United States?
+Hillary personally likes Liz and would love to turn her loose, allowing her to say things that she, as president, probably can’t say.

 He’s smart, ambitious, antsy, regretful at not having made more of his earlier (2004) opportunity, and eager to mount another appearance on the national stage.
-Both he and Hillary come off as preternaturally intelligent, but what she lacks in old-fashioned likeability and trustworthiness, Dean possesses in spades.
+Both he and Hillary come off as preternaturally intelligent, but what she lacks in old-fashioned likeability and charm, Dean possesses in spades.
 He’s also an M.D., a family doctor.
 It would be a great pairing.

 Although Sanders will be 75 years old come election day in 2016, he is physically and mentally fit.
 Indeed, even at his advanced years, he is arguably mentally sharper than Rick Perry was when he was a fraternity pledge at Texas A&M.

 Former Mayor of Los Angeles, and perennial political wannabe.
-His virtues: He’s likeable, he’s Latino, he’s articulate, he’s wildly ambitious, and he’s just humble and clueless enough to interpret being added to the ticket in order to secure the Latino vote as a “compliment.”
+His virtues: He’s likeable, he’s Latino, he’s articulate, he’s wildly ambitious, and he’s just humble and self-effacing enough to interpret being added to the ticket in order to secure the Latino vote as a “compliment.”
 Also, anyone who failed the bar exam four times can’t be all bad.

 David Macaray is a playwright and author (“It’s Never Been Easy: Essays on Modern Labor”).